gabormadarasz2117/MultiCore_Tesseract/README.md

-# Tesseract OCR N (X4) szálon
+# Tesseract 5.0 OCR on N (X4) threads
-Az input mappában található összes .pdf fájlon OCR-t hajt végre a Tesseract 5.0 verziójával.
-Egyszerre N fájlt dolgoz fel (N*4 szálon).
+Performs OCR on all .pdf files found in the input folder using Tesseract version 5.0.
+It processes N files simultaneously (on N*4 threads).

-Figyelem: A memóriahasználat magas lehet, ha sok szálon fut. Érdemes úgy számolni, hogy -p 10 = 100GB RAM!
+Note: Memory usage can be high when running multiple threads.
+It is advisable to consider that -p 10 = 100GB RAM!

 ## Install